dossma/youtube-targeted-downloader/README.md

 The program then reads the content from the channels file and downloads all the content according to the specifications set in the configuration file which is explained below.

 After downloading each youtube content,the unique ID of that one is then saved under the archive files `yt-dlp-archive-video.txt` or `yt-dlp-archive-audio.txt` respectively.
+So when you run the application agin on the same channel, the downloader skips the content you already downloaded.
+So for the archiving to work propery, take good care of the archive file.

 ## Get started